-Oil central heating with woodburning stove in sitting room.
+Oil central heating with woodburning stove.
 Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs with Freeview, DVD, radio/CD, selection of books and games.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
 Ample off road parking.
 Lawned garden with furniture.
-One well-behaved pet welcome.
+One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 3 miles.
 Beach 1 mile.

 - Last minute